Top law school final exam tips

 What to expect from your law school final exams

-Most law professors give essay exams.
+Most professors give essay exams for law school finals.
 Some are single-topic, short-answer questions.
 Others can go on for pages — known as issue-spotter exams.
 Some are taken in class, while others are take-home, allowing students more than the traditional amount of time to answer the essay questions.
 There are open-book and closed-book exams.
 And there are those few professors who create multiple-choice exams or (in rare cases) give oral exams.

 Whatever type of exam your professor chooses to administer, you will be tested on your ability to analyze and resolve legal problems and demonstrate your grasp of the materials.
 Your course grade will be largely, if not exclusively, based on your final exam performance.

-Here are some high-level tips to help you prepare for your law school final exams.
+Here are some high-level tips to help you prepare for your law school finals.